travelping/hello/README.md

 ZeroMQ peer identit.
 If started without that option the handler is available for N clients.

-There are two types of handlers:

-- the hello_handler which has full capabilities including
+There is hello_handler:

+    - sync replies
     - async replies
+    - is stateless (or statefull if you use register handler)
     - a state to hold a rpc session
     - receiving messages from other processes of the same node
     - full jsonrpc support (e.g. two sided communication)

-- the hello_simple_handler which has restricted capabilities:
-    - can just handle pure request-response patterns
-    - is stateless
-    - no async replies are possible, an immediate response is expected
-    - cannot be started in single-client mode
     - covers the most 'usecases'

 # Client